 Natural-looking results means that no one can tell you’ve “had work done”.

 The primary goal of corrective facelift revision surgery — and in fact the main goal of all facial rejuvenation — is that you end up with a natural, healthy, and youthful appearance.
 You will still look like you but a younger version of yourself.
 Nobody wants to look like they’ve had work done!
 This is why Dr. Deschamps-Braly evaluates each individual’s face from a unique perspective.
-At your initial consultation he will ask you to bring along photographs of yourself when you were younger, and ask you about your desired outcome and aesthetic aspirations.
+At your initial consultation at his office in San Francisco, he will ask you to bring along photographs of yourself when you were younger, and ask you about your desired outcome and aesthetic aspirations.

 How is a revision facelift performed?
 Is it different from a normal facelift?

 Corrective facelifts may be more challenging than the original surgery due to altered facial features, scar tissue, or other unknown factors, such as infections.
 If you can bring along the original operative report from your previous surgery to your consultation, this will help your doctor to understand the scope and depth of the procedure you would now have corrected.

 Dr. Deschamps-Braly will begin by identifying the core aesthetic and technical issues that have led to the your dissatisfaction with the previous surgeon’s work.
 He will then undertake a comprehensive evalution of your facial features and make recommendations for improvement.
 He will explain in detail each procedure that he suggests and why it is necessary to get the outcome you seek.